lisa-lumos/Snowflake/reference/01-sql-cmd-ref.md

 show dynamic tables ...; -- list the dynamic tables you have access to (have monitor privilege on them)

 -- external table
--- it reads from one or more files from external stage when queried, -- and outputs the data in one variant col
+-- It reads from one or more files from external stage when queried, -- and outputs the data in one variant col.
 -- Refreshing the external table metadata synchronizes the metadata, -- with the current list of data files in the specified stage path.
 -- This is required for the metadata to register any existing data files -- in the named external stage specified in the "location = ...".
 -- Recommend to manually batch refresh, if path has >= 1m files.
--- auto_refresh updates metadata when new/updated files are available (need event notification). create external table ...;
+-- auto_refresh updates metadata when new/updated files are available (need event notification).
--- PATTERN = 'regex_pattern'
+-- "copy grants" option specifies whether retain the replaced ext tables's permissions in the new ext table, if using "create or replace".
+-- Partition columns optimize query performance,
+-- by pruning out the data files that do not need to be scanned.
+-- You can set partition using expression automatically, or add it manually create external table ...;
+-- access control requirements

 ```